microsoft/winget-pkgs/AUTHORING_MANIFESTS.md

 After enabling the setting for local manifests (`winget settings --enable LocalManifestFiles`), manifests can be tested locally with `winget install --manifest <path>`.
 If your system supports Windows Sandbox, you can also use the [SandboxTest.ps1 Script](https://github.com/microsoft/winget-pkgs/blob/master/doc/tools/SandboxTest.md) to test the manifest in the Windows Sandbox.
 This is the preferred method, as it ensures the package doesn't require any dependencies to install.

+## Version Matching & Correllation

+The goal is to accurately determine the currently installed version, and all available versions of this application, so upgrades can be correctly suggested when available, and not suggested when not available.
+Most installers write accurate version data to the Windows Registry.
+But some do not, and `Portable` type applications generally cannot as they usually don't have installers.
+The data available to meet this goal consists of the files on disk, data in Windows Registry, and manifests in the winget-pkgs repo.

+### Metadata

+- DisplayName
+- DisplayVersion
+  - Displayed in the Control Panel's Add & Remove Programs page (ARP) and/or Apps and features Settings page (ANF).
+  - Should not be used if it's always equal to PackageVersion.
+  - Must be unique per package. if multiple versions are sharing the same DisplayVersion, we may only keep the 'latest' one in the repo.
+- Package Familyname (MSIX)
+- ProductCode & Upgradecode (MSI)
+  - The ProductCode can be at any level, but UpgradeCode can only be used in AppsAndFeaturesEntries.

+### 4 main use cases:

+1. Package does not write DisplayVersion to registry.
+  1. DisplayName contains version.
+DisplayName is required in every manifest, to match installed packages to available versions.
+  1. ProductCode contains version.
+ProductCode is required in every manifest, to match installed packages to available versions.
+1. PackageVersion differed from DisplayVersion at any point in the manifest history.
+PackageVersion is required in every manifest, to prevent version range mapping errors.
+1. ProductCode of the installed product differs from the ProductCode of the installer.
+ProductCode is required in at least one manifest to match installed packages to available packages.

+Note: Having incorrect values may have adverse effects, so these shouldn't be used unless there are reports of matching issues.

+## Sorting and sort order

+As long as a PackageVersion sticks to either semantic or string, it's pretty easy to sort.
+But switching usually causes the order to become confused.
+Insofar as being YAML compliant, these are all supposed to be strings, leading to a few manifests having their PackageVersion numbers nested in quotes.

+### Semantic

+If composed solely of numbers and dots, the PackageVersion will generally be interpreted as a semantic or similar type of version.

+- A "version parameter" is a set of numbers between dots in a version number - major, minor, patch, build, etc.
+- Digits are sorted within a version parameter, with further-left parameters having magnitude over further-right parameters.
+  - This might disrupt some temporal versioning schemae, such as `DD.MM.YYYY`, as a version from 31 Mar 2023 (`31.03.2023`) would be sorted as newer than one from 1 Feb 2024 (`01.02.2024`).

+### String

+If any letters, spaces, or other non-numeric characters (other than dots) are added, the PackageVersion will fallback to string interpretation.

+- Digits are sorted independently, and version `3.9.E` would be sorted higher than `3.10.B`. because 9 is larger than 1.
+This system doesn't have the concept of version parameters.
+- This includes all versions.
+So if a package has manifests with PackageVersions `0.1.1`, `v0.1.3`, and `v0.1.4` in the winget-pkgs repo, then the string sorting determines `0.1.1` as the highest version number.

 ## Pre-release, early release, release candidate, and alpha & beta versions.

 Many packages have "pre-release" PackageIdentifiers, to both spread the pre-release client and also keep mainline users on the stable release.
 There is definite demand for most pre-release software, and creating a pre-release PackageIdentifier is a great way to help satisfy this demand while still meeting the need to deliver a stable product.
 Also, there is usually a large community pushback when pre-release packages are submitted under a mainline PackageIdentifier.